 An introduction to the philosophy and practice of psychological measurement.
 Emphasis is placed upon the statistical techniques which form the basis for the development and interpretation of psychological tests.
 The student becomes directly acquainted with testing procedures through simulated administration of a variety of tests and analyzing psychological evaluations that summarize and interpret test results.
 Prerequisites: Six semester hours of psychology, PSY 216, or permission of the department chair.
-Spring functions of the nervous system, the sensory and motor systems needed for daily functioning and the biology behind emotions, sleep, learning, sex, reproduction, and mental illnesses.
-Prerequisite: PSY 105.
-Fall
+Spring

 PSY 316.
-Psychobiology
+Psychobiology 3 credits

 This class will familiarize students with the principles of biological psychology as well as with the relationships between behavior and brain /neurological functions.
-This course provides a survey and discussion of the structure and
+This course provides a survey and discussion of the structure and functions of the nervous system, the sensory and motor systems needed for daily functioning and the biology behind emotions, sleep, learning, sex, reproduction, and mental illnesses.
+Prerequisite: PSY 105.
+Fall